#1 Home Improvement Retailer

 What's direct sow?

-If the soil is pliable and warm, consider planting your flower, veggie, or fruit seeds directly into your garden.
+If the soil is pliable and warm, consider planting your veggie, flower, or fruit seeds directly into your garden.
 This is called the "direct sow" method.
 Plant after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed packet for how and when to sow seeds.
+Consult your seed package for when and how to sow seeds.

 Do you carry organic plants and seeds?